-Department of Political Science and International Affairs and Foreign Diplomacy
+Department of Political Science and International Studies

 The mission of the University of Mount Union is to prepare students for meaningful work, fulfilling lives and responsible citizenship, and the study of politics is an important part of this education in our increasingly interdependent world.
-The Department of Political Science and International Affairs and Foreign Diplomacy seeks to equip students with the requisite skills and tools to succeed in their future and to instill in them a desire for and commitment to lifelong engagement with the political world.
+The Department of Political Science and International Studies seeks to equip students with the requisite skills and tools to succeed in their future and to instill in them a desire for and commitment to lifelong engagement with the political world.
 In pursuit of these goals, the Department incorporates an applied approach to the study of politics, encouraging intellectual growth through active learning and internships, which provide a variety of opportunities to explore careers in public service and related fields.
 Coursework will stimulate critical thinking about government and politics, as students improve their analytical abilities, learn both quantitative and qualitative research methods and develop effective written and oral communication skills.

-The department offers majors and minors in Political Science, International Affairs and Diplomacy, and National Security and Foreign Intelligence Analysis.
-The Department of Political Science and International Affairs and Foreign Diplomacy offers a minor in legal studies.
+The Department of Political Science and International Studies offers majors and minors in Political Science, International Affairs and Diplomacy, and National Security and Foreign Intelligence Analysis, as well as minors in Legal Studies and Public Service.

 Political Science majors are strongly encouraged to participate in an internship.
 Credits earned during the internship can count towards the major.
-International Affairs and Diplomacy majors are required to participate in either a study abroad program or in a foreign policy related internship.
-National Security and Intelligence Analysis majors are required to participate in a foreign policy related internship.
+International Affairs and Diplomacy majors are required to participate in either a study abroad program or in a foreign policy-related internship.
+National Security and Intelligence Analysis majors are required to participate in a national security-related internship.
 Students should take into consideration that a minimum GPA of 2.5 is required for participation in most of Mount Union's internship programs.
 In some cases, a GPA of 3.0 or higher may be required.
 In addition, the approval of the Department Internship Coordinator and Department Chair is required for an internship.
-In addition, many of the internships available for National Security and Foreign Intelligence Analysis majors require them to pass a security clearance.
+In addition, many of the internships available for National Security and Foreign Intelligence Analysis majors require a security clearance.